 Yes … but, let me explain.

-Plus, your hobby blog can even lead to paying work.
+Plus, your Money-Making Website or hobby blog can even lead to paying work.
 For instance, say you love blogging about local hiking trails, hiking safety tips, and “hidden” hikes around your state.
-Why not pitch your SEO content services to outdoor retailers, adventure travel companies and clothing stores?
+Why not pitch your SEO content services to outdoor retailers, adventure travel companies, and clothing stores?
 After all, companies like these need content marketing help — and your blog posts establish you as someone in the know!

 Talk to business owners you see every day

 Most of the business owners you see every day need YOUR help.

 So, how do you reach them?

 Easy.
 Next time you see them, simply start talking about what you do.
 I’ve heard of SEO writers landing clients by simply telling their hairdresser, “I’ve been learning a lot about SEO,” or asking their accountant, “Do you get leads from your website?”
 The writers didn’t get into slimy sales mode.
 They just asked questions, listened to the answers and talked about what they know.